miskulinivan/react-todo-app/README.md

-A simple Todo application I made using React.
+A simple Todo application I made using React available on : https://miskulinivan.github.io/react-todo-app/

 # Before running the app, copy-paste this in the terminal: